 An action-RPG that graced the shores of Japan and Europe, but failed to reach the United States.
-The official English translation is somewhat questionable, having some minor plot holes, but it makes up for any of this with the most badass gameplay ever.
-You play as Ark a spear-wielding warrior who has the ability to perform a wide variety offensive moves and even some defensive maneuvers, all having their own uses: certain enemies are more vulnerable to certain spear strikes.
+The official English translation is somewhat questionable, having some minor plot holes, but it makes up for this with the most badass gameplay ever.
+You play as Ark, a spear-wielding warrior who has the ability to perform a wide variety offensive moves and even some defensive maneuvers, all having their own uses: certain enemies are more vulnerable to certain spear strikes.
 The battle system is Zelda-esque definitely, but there is an added level of complexity with the incorporation of more complex RPG elements such as leveling up, shopping for new equipment and magic.
 The magic system requires having at least one ring in your menu's "jewelry box", while shopping obviously requires money acquired from defeating enemies.

-Even if well equipped from shopping and leveled up sufficiently from battle, dungeons still provide a mental challenge testing the player's problem solving skills with some rather difficult puzzles.
+Even if well equipped from shopping and leveled up sufficiently from battle, dungeons still provide a mental challenge testing the player's problem-solving skills with some rather difficult puzzles.
 These puzzles are not way too hard, but hard enough to keep the dungeons very interesting.

-The gameplay does not end with the battle system however, the world map and towns are extensive, and in the case of the towns, can be expanded upon even more.
+The gameplay does not end with the battle system; however, the world map and towns are extensive, and in the case of the towns, can be expanded upon even more.
 By accomplishing optional special tasks, events occur causing towns to be improved, giving Ark more shopping options as well as some special item availabilities.
 This is a kind of interesting addition really straying from classic RPG elements.